The Silent Threat: How Cancer Can Impact your Septic Tank System

 In addition to the above factors, it is also important to choose a septic tank bacteria product that is:

 • Made with live bacteria: Live bacteria are the most effective at breaking down waste in septic tanks.
-At SepticTankBacteria.com we offer the best in low cost septic tank bacteria products that the liquids are alive septic bacteria and the packets and dry products are what we call”Sleeping” until water in your toilet bowl or septic tanks “Wakes” them up!
+At SepticTankBacteria.com we offer the best in low cost septic tank bacteria products.
+The liquids contain live septic bacteria.
+The packets and dry products are “Sleeping” until water in your toilet bowl or septic tanks “Wakes” them up!

 • Free of harsh chemicals: Harsh chemicals can damage your septic tank and leachfield.
 Our septic tank bacteria products are Mother Nature Friendly!